pulumi/pulumi-az-pipelines-task/README.md

-# Pulumi Azure RM Task for Azure Pipelines
+# Pulumi Azure task extension for Azure Pipelines

 ## Release status

-This lib is in alpha. **Do not make this repo public yet!**
+This lib is in private preview. **Do not make this repo public yet!**

 ## Prerequisites